naemon/naemon.github.io/documentation/usersguide/configmain.md

 </tr>
 </table>

-<p>This option determines whether or not Naemon will fork() child processes twice when it executes host and service checks.
+This option determines whether or not Naemon will fork() child processes twice when it executes host and service checks.

 By default, Naemon fork()s twice.

 However, if the <a href="#use_large_installation_tweaks">use_large_installation_tweaks</a> option is enabled, it will only fork() once.

-By defining this option in your configuration file, you are able to override things to get the behavior you want.</p>
+By defining this option in your configuration file, you are able to override things to get the behavior you want.

 * 0 = Fork() just once
 * 1 = Fork() twice